Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 • Items: No specific BiS items required - slam components for tempo.

-• Augment Synergies: Look for Economy augments (Rich Get Richer, Golden Egg), Level augments (Level Up!, High Roller), Star Guardian trait augments.
+• Augment Synergies: Look for Economy augments (Rich Get Richer, Golden Egg), Reroll augments (Three's a Crowd, Pandora's Items), Star Guardian trait augments.

 Low Contest